 Wendy Katherine Baumann serves as president/CVO of The Wisconsin Women’s Business Initiative Corporation (WWBIC), a statewide economic development corporation.
 Baumann accepted this challenging position in the community in 1994, providing the leadership required to insure the achievement of WWBIC’s mission and to uphold the philosophy of serving businesses owned by women, minorities and low-wealth individuals in Wisconsin.

 Former director of Small Business Development at The Milwaukee Enterprise Center (MEC), Baumann’s credentials, experiences and enthusiasm have been key in obtaining the objectives set forth for WWBIC in developing new and innovative models for business assistance programming and small business development.
-Baumann’s ability to dialogue and successfully collaborate with public, private and diverse groups have been key.
+Baumann’s ability to dialogue and successfully collaborate with public, private and diverse groups has been key.

-Wendy has served on numerous national and local boards including: The Association of Enterprise Opportunity, Consumer Federation of America – America Saves, Office Depot – National Women’s Advisory Committee, The Association of Women’s Business Centers, The National SBA Advisory Board, Johnson Bank, WHEDA, and Northern Trust – New Markets Tax Credit Boards, Governor’s Council on Financial Literacy, Federal Home Loan Bank of Chicago, The Institute of World Affairs, Associated Bank Advisory Board, The Milwaukee Public Market Board, UW-Milwaukee Alumni Board, Milwaukee Metropolitan Civic Alliance, Milwaukee North Shore Rotary Club and others.
+Baumann has served on numerous national and local boards including: The Association of Enterprise Opportunity, Office Depot – National Women’s Advisory Committee, The Association of Women’s Business Centers, The National SBA Advisory Board, Johnson Bank, WHEDA and Northern Trust – New Markets Tax Credit Boards, Federal Home Loan Bank of Chicago, The Institute of World Affairs, The Milwaukee Public Market Board, UW-Milwaukee Alumni Board, Milwaukee Metropolitan Civic Alliance, Milwaukee North Shore Rotary Club and others.